-- 1.To develop and maintain a structurally balanced budget, ongoing operating expenditures will be limited to levels which can be supported by ongoing, stable revenue sources. - 2.Revenues will not be dedicated to specific purposes unless required by law or Generally Accepted Accounting Principles (GAAP).
-All non-restricted revenues will be deposited in the general fund and appropriated by the budget process. - 3.
-The town shall not rely on a local property tax to pay for its expenditures. - 4.
-The town's compensation policy shall provide for regular review of salary ranges and include a provision for merit-based salary adjustments. - 5.
-Operating expenses will not be funded by debt issuance. - 6.Cost recovery fees, where appropriate, may be established to offset the cost of providing specific services, and will be reviewed at least on an annual basis.
+- 1. To develop and maintain a structurally balanced budget, ongoing operating expenditures will be limited to levels which can be supported by ongoing, stable revenue sources. - 2.
+The Town shall not rely on a local property tax to pay for its expenditures, and shall avoid financial planning or practices that would risk needing a local property tax to meet the Town's needs for revenue in the future. - 3.
+Revenues will not be dedicated to specific purposes unless required by law or Generally Accepted Accounting Principles (GAAP).
+All non-restricted revenues will be deposited in the general fund and appropriated by the budget process. - 4.
+The Town's compensation policy shall provide for regular review of salary

-- 7.All non-enterprise user fees and charges will be examined annually to determine the direct and indirect cost of service recovery rate.
+- ranges and include a provision for merit-based salary adjustments. - 5.
+Operating expenses will not be funded by debt issuance. - 6.
+Cost recovery fees, where appropriate, may be established to offset the cost of providing specific services, and will be reviewed at least on an annual basis. - 7.
+All non-enterprise user fees and charges will be examined annually to determine the direct and indirect cost of service recovery rate.
 The acceptable recovery rate and any associated changes to user fees and charges will be approved by the Town Council. - 8.
 Enterprise fund rate structures will be reviewed annually to ensure they are adequate for the funds to remain separately self-supporting, including the costs of operation, capital outlay, debt service, depreciation, and interdepartmental charges for services where practical and appropriate. - 9.
-The town shall prudently maximize balance risk and return on its investment income; generally, to be used for expenditures not subject to the state-imposed expenditure limitation. - 10.
-The Town will employ stress testing in partnership with GFOA to model multiple risk factors and interactions between those risk factors.
-The information will be presented annually to the Town Council as part of its budget presentation along with any alternative strategies that would enable the Town to be less vulnerable to all identified risks. - 11.
-Shifts in appropriations within funds and department totals not exceeding \$50,000\$100,000 may be done administratively on the authority of the Town Manager by transferring budgeted funds from one department to another department to avoid contingency fund expenditure.
+The Town shall prudently balance risk and return on its investment income; generally, to be used for expenditures not subject to the state-imposed expenditure limitation. - 10.
+In addition to regular review of its finances by staff and the Town's independent outside auditors, the Town will employ stress testing of its revenues and other reporting, as may be appropriate, to identify and model multiple risk factors to the Town's financial health and stability, including interactions among those risk factors.
+The information will be presented annually to the Town Council as part of its budget presentation along with any considerations or strategies that could enable the Town to be less vulnerable to identified risks. - 11.
+Shifts in appropriations within funds and department totals not exceeding \$100,000 may be done administratively on the authority of the Town Manager by transferring budgeted funds from one department to another department to avoid contingency fund expenditure.
 Procedures for appropriations transfers and delegation of budget responsibility will be set by the Town Manager. - 12.
 Shifts within department appropriations between personnel expenditures, expenses, capital leases, and photo radar expenditures may be done administratively on the written authority of the Town Manager. - 13.
-Electronic funds transfer may be used to pay payroll expenditures and employee benefits previously authorized by Council or required by law.
+Electronic funds transfer may be used to pay payroll expenditures and employee benefits previously authorized by the Town Council or required by law.